 - (1) To receive the Bachelor of Education degree, students must: - a. successfully complete a minimum of ★60 of their program at the University of Alberta and a minimum of ★45 after admission to the Faculty of Education (After Degree students must complete a minimum of ★30 after admission to the Faculty of Education); - b. obtain a graduation GPA of 2.0 calculated on the most recent ★60 completed at the University of Alberta for the Bachelor of Education or the most recent ★45 completed at the University of Alberta for the Bachelor of Education/After Degree.
 Courses with non-numeric marks are included in the credit count but not in the calculation of the average; and - c. successfully complete all field experience requirements. - (2) Students may complete up to ★12 in addition to those required for the degree program to raise their graduation GPA to the required level of 2.0. - (3) To qualify for the notation "With Distinction" on their parchment, students must have achieved a graduation GPA of 3.5. - (4) For students expecting to convocate at Spring Convocation, all course requirements must be completed by April 30.
-Those completing degree requirements during Spring/Summer will be eligible for Fall Convocation. - For the After Degree in Secondary Route students must graduate with the following courses: - \star 60 in Education courses, - ★36 in the Major, - \star 18 in the Minor, - ★6 in English/French Literature and Composition
+Those completing degree requirements during Spring/Summer will be eligible for Fall Convocation. - (5) For the After Degree Program students must graduate with the following courses: